isc-projects/kea/doc/sphinx/arm/install.rst

    For instructions concerning the installation and configuration of database backends for Kea, see :ref:`dhcp-install-configure`.

-There are many additional options that are typically not necessary for regular users.
+There are many options that are typically not necessary for regular users.
 However, they may be useful for package maintainers, developers, or people who want to extend Kea code or send patches: